Distributed Dynamic Associative Memory via Online Convex Optimization: Combinatorial Optimization-based Tree Design

 \section{Combinatorial Optimization-based Tree Design}

-{E-\arabic{equation}} Building on the above design principles, we formulate an optimization problem tailored to our specific design objectives.
+{E-\arabic{equation}} We formulate an optimization problem tailored to our specific design objectives.
 This formulation is grounded in a flow-conservation-based approach, which accurately models the connectivity requirements and the path-dependent cost characteristics described below:

 where binary variable $h_{i,j}$ indicates whether edge $(i,j)$ is selected in the resulting tree, and $v_i$ indicates whether node $i$ is included.
 The auxiliary flow variable $C_{i,j}^w$ captures the unit-demand routing from the root node $n$ to each target node $w \in \mathcal{W}_n$ and contributes to the cost function in \eqref{eq:steiner_obj}.
 Constraints \eqref{eq:steiner_target_activated}--\eqref{eq:steiner_flow_edge_usage} enforce the tree structure and edge-node consistency.
 Flow conservation for each demand is captured in \eqref{eq:steiner_root_flow}--\eqref{eq:steiner_intermediate_flow}.
 To ensure global connectivity of the tree, an auxiliary flow variable $C^{\text{conn}}_{i,j}$ is introduced.
 This variable simulates pushing $\sum_{n \in \mathcal{N}} v_i -1$ units of flow from the root to all active nodes.
 Constraint \eqref{eq:conn_root_total_flow} initiates the global flow from the root, \eqref{eq:conn_node_flow_balance} ensures each activated node receives exactly one unit of flow, and \eqref{eq:conn_flow_capacity} restricts global flow to edges that are less than predefined threshold $|\mathcal{G}|$, which guarantees that all activated nodes are connected within a single tree structure.